 But safety ensures everyone’s holiday is bright.

-Safety comes first whether you’re dashing to deliver gifts or navigating crowded streets.
+Safety comes first, whether you’re dashing to deliver gifts or navigating crowded streets.
 Each conscious decision to avoid distractions, watch your speed, and prepare for the unexpected is a gift you give to yourself and everyone around you.
+Every decision to slow down, stay alert, and prioritize safety helps protect not only you and your passengers, but everyone sharing the road.